Wife of Mexican drug kingpin ‘El Chapo’ sentenced to 3 years in prison

 “He won me over with his kindness and his manners,” Coronel once told an interviewer.
 She and Guzmán are parents of 11-year-old twin daughters.

-At El Chapo’s trial in Brooklyn, N.Y., his wife cut a striking figure, arriving in fashionable outfits, stiletto heels and oversized sunglasses.
+At El Chapo’s trial in Brooklyn, his wife cut a striking figure, arriving in fashionable outfits, stiletto heels and oversized sunglasses.
 From her reserved seat in the courtroom gallery, she would occasionally blow kisses to her husband.

 “The Kardashian of Sinaloa,” she was dubbed.
 She launched a clothing line in El Chapo’s name and appeared on the VH1 reality show “Cartel Crew.”